joeShuff/host2mqtt/README.md

 # host2mqtt - Deliver system status information over MQTT.

-This program uses `psutil` to monitor your systems performance stats and report them to an MQTT server.
+This program uses `psutil` to monitor your system's performance stats and report them to an MQTT server.

 It can also publish Home Assistant MQTT Discovery messages so that binary sensors automatically show up in Home Assistant.